The short answer is yes, of course you can – if you are willing to make changes to your lifestyle that make home education a possibility.

 The trend with people over the last century now, is to send their kids to school so they can work long hours at a job, and come home to a (hopefully) well educated child.
 They accept that this is the way things are, and after all, shouldn’t we have the “pros” do the schooling?

 My challenge to those of you who may be reading things wondering if you can homeschool, wondering if you can indeed find a way to make time to educate your children at home, is to list the pros and cons of your current lifestyle.
 My list would be something like this:

 - Healthy income, with plenty of surplus funds to take the annual family vacation.

 - Consistent routine so you always know what you’re doing.

-- Having loving spouse and kids waiting for you at the door...wait...that's a fantasy. it's more like a dog pile whenever I get home from somewhere…anywhere…even just taking out the trash.
+- Having loving spouse and kids waiting for you at the door…wait…that’s a fantasy. it’s more like a dog pile whenever I get home from somewhere…anywhere…even just taking out the trash.

 - Don’t get to see the kids very much, and much of that time is spent on homework.

-- Consistent routine that allows little to no flexibility in life.
+- Rigid routine that allows little to no flexibility.